pascallaliberte/sharpen.page/index.md

 You were sure, but now you're no longer so sure...
 You knew, but now you no longer do...

 <mark>I help fix your hesitations about your product</mark> by helping you more deeply understand your buyers and their purchasing behavior in their own context.
+I do <mark>product sharpening through understanding sharpening</mark>, if that makes sense.
 {: .intro }

 <aside class="home-personal-intro" markdown="1">